Outremont station: Overview

+The Outremont station was designed by the architectural firm Dupuis, Chapuis, & Dubuc, with Pierre Chapuis as one of the lead architects.
 It is a normal side platform station with a mined trainroom and open-cut volume at one end, containing the ticket hall and topped by the one large entrance and a glazed skylight.
 Classic materials and a mural of glazed ceramics by Gilbert Poissant evoke the architecture of the surrounding neighbourhood, as does a Borough of Outremont lamp post at the foot of the stairs to one platform.

 Station upgrade

 In 2021, work began to make the station universally accessible, provide a new ventilation shaft, as well as other refurbishments including flooring, waterproofing and new lighting.

-Due to the single entrance building at the staton, upgrade works could not safely take place while the station was open.
+Due to the single entrance building at the station, upgrade works could not safely take place while the station was open.
 The station was therefore temporarily closed between January and August 2022, with a shuttle bus provided to take passengers to Acadie station.
-Works (such as the installation of elevators) will continue until the end of 2023.
+Works (such as the installation of elevators) has been done since December 18, 2024.
+As part of the upgrade works, The Saint-Michel and Snowdon elevators and an artwork has been commissioned for the station.